READ THIS CAREFULLY BEFORE BEGINNING YOUR READINGS

 Please Note: You are required to take 3 quizzes.
 You may take all 4 quizzes, in which case we will count only your 3 top grades and we will throw away the 4th grade.
-However, if your 4th grade is also outstanding and high it can be used to give you 2 points of extra credit on your final examination.
+However, if your 4th grade is also outstanding and high it can be used to give you 2 points more on your final examination.

-Reading Assignment - Nov.
-12th quiz.
-Also go to this website on the Internet : http://architecture.about.com/od/neoclassical/a/What-Is-Neoclassical-Ar… and look over it noting especially these terms-- Neo-Classical Architecture, Andrea Palladio, Marc-Antoine Laugier, The Age of Enlightenment, Parthenon, Pantheon, Thomas Jefferson, Jefferson's Monticello, The U.S. Capitol, Virginia State Capitol Building.
-Also read the short note on The Films of Leni Riefenstahl.
-Also read in Dr. Soren's book pages 25-57, noting Busby Berkeley, the Hays Code, John Murray Anderson, permanent wave, Jewish vaudevillians, Screen Actors Guild, burlesque, blackface, Jim Crow, minstrel shows, James Bland, Bert Williams, Sigmund Freud, Cab Calloway, Ruth Etting, zeppelin, Franklin Delano Roosevelt, WPA, NRA, CCC, Ben-Hur, Lew Wallace, Robert E. Sherwood.
+Reading Assignment - October 25th quiz- Greek and Roman Archaeology Chapters 12, 13, 14 and the terms and creative thinking exercises.
+Also read in Dr. Soren's Popular Culture book pages 25-57, noting Busby Berkeley, the Hays Code, John Murray Anderson, permanent wave, Jewish vaudevillians, Screen Actors Guild, burlesque, blackface, Jim Crow, minstrel shows, James Bland, Bert Williams, Sigmund Freud, Cab Calloway, zeppelin, Franklin Delano Roosevelt, WPA, NRA, CCC, Ben-Hur, Lew Wallace, Robert E. Sherwood.

-Prepare for the final examination on the last day of class December 8th.
-For this you need to read chapters 1 and 2 of Mary Beard and John Henderson's book Classical Art from Greece to Rome.
-You can read the entire book but at least be sure to read the first 2 chapters and be able to write an essay about them for the final.
+Prepare for the final examination on the last day of class December 4th.
+For this you need to review your readings and class notes.
+The material will be 80% material from after the midterm.
 What should be in your essay?
 See the Final Examination Study Guide on this website.